Author: Ellen Blake

 Traditional Grandmother Names

-If you had a wonderful relationship and great memories of your relationship with your grandmother, you may want to continue with the same one.
-If this child is lucky enough to have both a grandmother and a great-grandmother in their life, you can introduce a small variation to differentiate between generations.
+If you had a wonderful relationship with your grandmother, you may want to continue with the same one.
+If this child is fortunate to have both a grandmother and a great-grandmother in their life, introduce a small variation to differentiate between generations.
 In my family, we called our grandmother “Grandma” and our Great Grandmother “Gi-Gi” (short for Great Grandmother!).

 - Gammy or Gamma or Gams